MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/dns/create-dns-records-at-dotph.md

 >  Typically it takes about 15 minutes for DNS changes to take effect.
 However, it can occasionally take longer for a change you've made to update across the Internet's DNS system.
 If you're having trouble with mail flow or other issues after adding DNS records, see [Troubleshoot issues after changing your domain name or DNS records](../get-help-with-domains/find-and-fix-issues.md).

 ## Add a TXT record for verification
-<a name="BKMK_verify"> </a>

 Before you use your domain with Office 365, we have to make sure that you own it.
 Your ability to log in to your account at your domain registrar and create the DNS record proves to Office 365 that you own the domain.

 > [!NOTE]
 > This record is used only to verify that you own your domain; it doesn't affect anything else.
 You can delete it later, if you like.

-1. To get started, go to your domains page at dotPH by using [this link](https://www.dot.ph/domains/account).
+1. To get started, go to your domains page at dotPH by using [this link](https://www.dot.ph/domain_manager).
 You'll be prompted to log in first.

     ![DotPH-BP-Configure-1-1](../media/c8fd1371-76bc-43b6-9a29-70f3c89fff4c.png)